khadas/khadas_docs/linux/source/vim3/NPUApp.md

 2. include            #The corresponding header files and all definitions will be placed in this directory
 3. Makefile:          #Makefile file
 4. makefile.linux     #Make environment configuration file
-5. nn_data            #SDK converted nb file of the corresponding model
 6. vnn_yolov3.c       #SDK The converted model processing file is mainly used to interface with the nb file
 7. yolo_v3.c          #Specify the called nb file, and define all the interfaces of the model call
 8. yolov3_process.c   #Mainly defines the pre-processing and post-processing of the model